Nelson00011/Nelson00011/README.md

 <h1 align="center">Nelson's Github</h1>

-I am a Junior Fullstack Software Engineer, graduate of [Hackbright](https://hackbrightacademy.com/) Coding Academy (*March 2023*).
+I am a Fullstack Software Engineer, graduate of [Hackbright](https://hackbrightacademy.com/) Coding Academy (*March 2023*).
 My background in science taught me to find creative solutions and be resourceful when in a time crunch.
-As a junior software developer, I enjoy applications that use a clean aesthetic to enhance user experience.
+As a software developer, I enjoy applications that use a clean aesthetic to enhance user experience.
 I love solution oriented, results focused, communication driven teams that empower group members and support diversity.

 ##### WORK STATUS: Free-lancing - Open to Permanent Position